Elleined/sql-notes/README.md

 - You cannot use stored procedure inside function
 - Can only return strictly one row.
 - Commonly used to passed a primary key to return single value from primary key row.
+- Primarily used for returning single row for SELECT statement.
 # Stored Procedure
 - Used to have pre-compiled query that can be executed for repititive task.
 ```